jfhector/react-js-proto/README.md

 **Tilde on babel-plugin-styled-components dependency in package.json**

 This set-up works with babel-plugin-styled-components 1.4.0, but didn't compile with 1.5.0.
 So ensure that 1.5.x doesn't install automatically I've used a ~ by the version number in package.json.
 Replace it with a caret only after testing.
+Alternatively, you can uninstall this dependency and remove its mention from .babelrc.